 • Number of occupants in the home

-The experienced team at Interstate Heating & Air Conditioning is known for expert furnace replacement in Omaha.
-We will match you with a heating system that nicely complements your home’s setup and your comfort needs, giving you years of efficient operation.
+The knowledgeable team at Interstate Heating & Air Conditioning is recognized for expert furnace replacement in Omaha.
+We will match you with a heating system that perfectly corresponds with your home’s setup and your comfort needs, giving you years of efficient operation.

-Even though it is possible to clean a furnace, because of the potential safety hazards it’s better to get a hold of a professional as opposed to attempting it yourself.
-A great way to do that is to schedule routine furnace maintenance for a tune-up.
+While it is possible to clean a furnace, considering the potential safety hazards it’s better to contact a professional rather than attempting it yourself.
+One way to do that is to schedule routine furnace maintenance for a tune-up.

-During a maintenance call, an HVAC pro will typically inspect your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
-On top of keeping your heating system working smoothly, furnace maintenance is also a good opportunity to correct minor problems or replace worn-out parts before they escalate into big breakdowns.
+During a maintenance call, an HVAC specialist will typically assess your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
+In addition to keeping your heating system working smoothly, furnace maintenance is also a good opportunity to solve minor problems or replace worn-out parts before they escalate into big breakdowns.

-To arrange furnace maintenance in Omaha, phone the team at Interstate Heating & Air Conditioning.
-We can get your system in peak condition!
+To arrange furnace maintenance in Omaha, contact the team at Interstate Heating & Air Conditioning.
+We can get your furnace in good shape!